 - There’s a good chance that you’d have to deviate from it if or when the recipient asks you a question whose answer isn’t there in the script.
 Or if you’re interrupted when talking, making you lose your flow and your “positioning” on the script page

-All good outbound callers need to be well prepared to answer any unexpected curve balls which may come their way, and convincingly.
+All good outbound or cold callers need to be well prepared to answer any unexpected curve balls which may come their way, and convincingly.
 For this, they need to know the product being pitched, perfectly.

 Think of it this way: the script is simply there to remind you of your priorities or to help you with your opening.
 Take a page from actors such as Robert Niro with his famous “You talkin’ to me?!” from Taxi Driver or Jack Nicholson’s “Heeeeere’s Johnny!” from The Shining; both dialogues were unscripted and extremely memorable.

 Channel the inner Oscar winner within you and don’t be afraid to veer off script!

 Pro tip: This article shows how you can fundraise like a pro with our cold calling scripts.

 During our formative years spent in school and college (yes, those years!), we had to write tests and exams, answer quizzes, give presentations, and finish projects.

 Although most of us (if not all), hated these, they were an essential way of measuring how much we as students had learned and retained; how we could apply the knowledge gained during the time spent in a classroom.

 These tests and quizzes were (and are) a way of measuring our performance, identifying weak spots, and building on our strengths.